Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_calibration_program.rst

-.. _kuka-calibration-program:
+.. _kuka-krc4-calibration-program:

 KUKA calibration program
 ========================

 This example program requires that Pickit is installed and set up with your robot.
-For installation instructions, please refer to the :ref:`kuka-installation-and-setup` article.
+For installation instructions, please refer to the :ref:`kuka-krc4-installation-and-setup` article.

 Before following these KUKA specific instructions in this article, make sure you first understand the process of executing a robot camera calibration as explained on :ref:`robot-camera-calibration`.